jonlpersson/ed-latimore/site/_posts/2022-02-15-reasons-to-quit-porn.md

 ## 7\.
 It’s a vicious, time-wasting cycle

 Think about all the things you could be doing instead of binging porn.
-How successful could you become if instead of booting up your computer for easy stimulation you read a book, lifted weights, or worked on your mission?
+How successful could you become if, instead of booting up your computer for easy stimulation, you read a book, lifted weights, or worked on your mission?
 Quitting porn gives you superpowers.

 This is a concept [Napolean Hill talked about in Think and Grow Rich](https://www.indiebound.org/search/book?aff=vijaykum&amp;keys=napoleon%20hill), called sexual transmutation.
 Essentially it means instead of spending your time and sexual energy chasing sexual satisfaction, use it productively.
 That could be working on your life goals, increasing intimacy with your partner, or picking up a new hobby.